SirRolls/Ouroboros/README.md

 # Ouroboros
-Ap ython based web interface for SQL and mongoDB
+A python based web interface for SQL and mongoDB